de-shyt/CUB_conspects/2-spring2023/Software engineering.md

 ##### Static testing

-Collects information about a software without executing it (Reviews, walkthroughs, and inspections; static analysis; formal verification; documentation testing)
+Сollects information about a software without executing it (Reviews, walkthroughs, and inspections; static analysis; formal verification; documentation testing)

-###### Static analysis

-Control flow analysis and data flow analysis
+*Static analysis* -- сontrol flow analysis and data flow analysis

 Examples of errors that can be found: